Separation Mortgages

 How to manage home ownership after a separation.

-At Thrive Mortgage Co we can’t give you relationship advice, but we can help you get your home financing on track.
+At Thrive Mortgage Co., we may not provide relationship advice, but we can help ensure your home financing stays on track during a separation.

-Regardless of whether you are in a common-law relationship or married, having a plan for home ownership after separation can significantly simplify the process.
+Whether you are in a common-law relationship or married, having a clear plan for home ownership post-separation can make the process far simpler and less stressful.

-We can help to support your sole ownership transition with a separation mortgage.
-You will be able to buy out your partner, retain the value you’ve built in the property, and keep some stability for you and your family.
+Thrive Mortgage Team can guide you through the process.
+With a separation mortgage, you can buy out your partner, retain the equity you’ve built in the home, and maintain stability for yourself and your family.

 Home Financing After Separation Guide / FAQ: